-Based on the Isle of Skye, Harlosh required a brand identity to bring its two architect-designed holiday homes under one roof.
+Located on the Isle of Skye, Harlosh required a brand identity to bring its two architect-designed holiday homes under one roof.

 The project considered all components of the brand, from concept through to application.
 We wanted each touchpoint to reveal something about the stay, and this informed the design details.
 From a set of postcards to the brand’s website, each touchpoint was an opportunity to enhance the guest experience.

 To counter the wild weather on Skye, a hardy solution was created for the gate signage using an aluminium panel with a channel system on the reverse to ensure a long-lasting solution.
 For printing across the identity, we utilised HP Indigo — an ideal choice for smaller print quantities and for its ability to print white ink onto each substrate.

 Maps were created as part of the welcome pack and house notes to guide and direct guests to the accommodation.

 As part of the welcome pack, a box of eggs from the owners’ croft is provided for guests.
 Three stamps were produced, as well as a number of possibilities to create a playful piece of artwork for the lid.